Redresses of the Merchantman

 Like the Straleb vessel too, the Atlec ship was supposed to appear tiny next to the massive Enterprise-D. Both ships look like they are at most around 150m long.
 It is to some degree a matter of taste whether the Atlec ship is the same class as the old Merchantman (it would be fitting, considering that the Atlec are depicted as a backward society).
 Anyway, the only visible difference between the two vessels is in their size, and the size remains disputable in the case of the Merchantman, whereas it is plausible in the case of the Atlec vessel.

 Sheliak ship Extensive modifications were made on the miniature when it was supposed to appear as the Sheliak colony ship in TNG: "The Ensigns of Command".
 Nothing was removed from the model, but several parts were added.
 A new bridge module was mounted on the top behind the existing bridge.
 There are two elongated tubes between two mounts on either side of the bridge.
 A long rod protrudes from the dorsal side and runs from the bridge to a cylinder on the top of the aft section.
 Two disk-shaped structures were affixed to the top side of the wings.
 Finally, there are two new tubes on the ventral side of the model that protrude from the ship's bow.
-They look like boat hulls (maybe they are from a submarine model like on the Mars defense drones?) and they supplement the shorter central tube that can be found on the Merchantman too.
+As can be seen on new HD screen caps, these are two complete hulls of a German Type VII U-Boot.
+The tubes supplement the shorter central tube that can be found on the original Merchantman too.
 In addition, new lights were added some of which are obviously meant as windows.
 Overall, the Fact Files correctly reproduce this version of the miniature.